hilbix/tino/howto/docker.md

 Try if it is not a complete image build.
 Sometimes the build just a TAR file, like this:

 ```
 docker build -f Dockerfile -o type=tar,dest=output.tar .
 ```

+> I haven't yet found out how to access `output.tar` afterwards.
+>
+> This seems to be a very well hidden secrets by all the docker conspirers.

 Look somewhere to find something which docker options are needed to build it.